seanking/async-await/README.md

 #### Fulfilled Promise
 The test below verifies that the _generateGreeting_ method will return the expected greeting.
 The test creates a promise and asserts that it will eventually return the greeting 'Hello Foo!'.

 It is important to note that the chai assertion returns a promise.
-This notifies the mocha test framework to wait until the promise under test has resolved or rejected to complete the test.
+This notifies the mocha test framework to wait until the promise under test has been resolved or has been rejected to complete the test.

 ```javascript
 it('should provide a greeting', () => {